-LONDON—STR’s preliminary August 2018 data for hotels in Melbourne, Australia, indicates lower occupancy with higher rates.
+LONDON—STR’s preliminary August 2019 data for hotels in Melbourne, Australia, indicates lower overall performance, but higher room rates.

-Based on daily data from August, Melbourne reported the following in year-over-year comparisons:
+Based on daily data from the month, Melbourne reported the following in year-over-year comparisons:

 +44 (0)207 922 1965